-Clean drinking water.
-Historically, Christians have done a bang up job drilling wells and rolling out programs to help the global poor get it.
+Historically, Christians and people of good conscience have done a bang up job drilling wells and rolling out programs to help the global poor access clean drinking water.
 But when it comes to the Flint water crisis it’s radio silence.

 So why aren’t more Christians mad as hell about Flint?